Credit Cards Vs. Charge Cards

 What is the difference between a credit card and a charge card?

-This is a question I heard all the time when I worked for a certain credit card company.
-A credit card is a card that allows you to purchase items, you have a limit to your credit, and you have the option of making monthly, minimum payments.
-A charge card allows you to make purchases, you have no limit, and you are required to pay your bill in full each month.
+This is a question I heard frequently when I worked for a certain credit card company.
+A credit card allows you to purchase items with a credit limit.
+You have the option of making monthly, minimum payments.
+A charge card allows you to make purchases, you have no limit, and you are required to pay your bill, in full, each month.

-Many people think charge cards are odd.
+Certain people see little value in charge cards.
 These are customers that are looking to buy something that they can pay off over time.
 Credit cards are better suited for their needs.
 This customer can also take advantage of receiving points for a rewards program that many cards offer.
 In some cases, you can even receive a cash rebate at the end of the year.

 With credit cards, you do need to make sure you’re making your minimum payments in a timely manner.
 With the advent of the internet, it’s very easy to set up direct billing through your bank account.
-With the bank I go to, I can just log onto their site, give the information on where to send the payment.
-Then, once each month, I just need to click the amount I want to send and, hit send.
-It’s all very simple and, gives people an easy way to make payments in a timely manner.
+Most all banks have the option of setting up an easy payment method.
+You simply log on, follow the prompts, fill out the information needed, and your payment can be made automatically each month.

 Credit cards also come with APR.
 This is the annual percentage rate.
 When you first receive a credit card, you may very well be offered some type of promotional APR.
 It’s a good idea to shop around and look for the lowest rates.
 An example of this would be an APR of 0% for the first 3-6 months.
 Afterward, the promotional period, your APR will change to something else.
 This could be quite variable.
-You will want to know what this rate will change to.
+You will want to be aware of what this rate will become.

 Many of these variable rates are based on your credit.
-Just because, you received a flier in the mail telling you that you could receive a promotional rate, doesn’t mean you will get that rate in the end.
-The application has to be filled out and, the credit check must be run.
+Just because you received a mailer telling you that you could obtain a promotional rate, doesn’t mean you will get that rate in the end.
+The application has to be filled out and the credit check must be run.
 There is no other way to determine if you qualify.
 Many people can become hesitant about a credit check being run on them.
 They believe it will knock some points off their score.
 This is true.
 It does lower a few points.
 If you know you have bad credit or, poor credit, it will probably be best for you to not bother applying for anything.

 Instead of APR, the charge card will have an annual fee.
 The fee is how the company makes their money and can be as low as $69 to high as $2,500 or more per year.
 The more you pay in an annual fee, the more exclusive features you will receive.
 With the benefits that you get from these cards, your fee definitely pays itself off.
 You just have to decide what features you are actually going to take advantage of, not what sounds good.

-With some of these higher level cards, you can actually earn 2 points for every dollar spent on certain purchases, like travel spending, thereby helping you earn rewards much faster than if you were to go with a lower level card.
-However, if you don't travel much, there's no point in getting that card.
-Again, decide what type of spender you are and, get the card that is going to help you, not the other way around.
+With some of these higher level cards, you can actually earn two points for every dollar spent on certain purchases like travel spending, thereby helping you earn rewards much faster than if you were to go with a lower level card.
+Decide what type of spender you are and, get the card that is going to help you, not the other way around.
 Companies want your business and that is why they have taken the time to design cards to suit various types of customers.
 Take full advantage of that.

 Now, there are some restrictions that do apply.
 Most of them aren’t too bad.
-Again, you’ll want to read through or, have an agent explain all of the restrictions.
+Many concern popular travel dates.
+Have an agent explain all of the restrictions.
 You can also just go to their website and read for yourself.

-Bottom line, it will depend on what type of features you are looking for in a card.
-Both types of cards are excellent for different things.
+Both types of cards are excellent for different reasons.
 Many people actually have both a credit card and a charge card.
 Big purchases, emergencies, those can go on your credit card and, everyday expenses go on your charge card.
 Either way, you really do come out on top when you purchase with plastic.
 You get rewards, protection, and peace of mind.